Coding-Cactus/repltalk/README.md

 + `#is_hacker` Whether the user has the hacker plan
 + `#roles` User's roles.
 Returns an array of `Role`s
 + `#languages` Languages that the user has used.
 Returns array of `Language`s
-+ `#get_posts order, count, after` Get the user's posts.
-All arguments are optional.
-Order defaults to 'top'.
++ `#get_posts :order, :count, :after` Get the user's posts.
+All arguments are optional (e.g. you can do `#get_post count: 50`).
+Order defaults to 'new'.
 Count defaults to 30.
 After defaults to 0.
 Returns array of `Post`s
++ `#get_comments :order, :count, :after` Get the user's comments.
+All arguments are optional (e.g. you can do `#get_comment count: 50`).
+Order defaults to 'new'.
+Count defaults to 30.
+After defaults to 0.
+Returns array of `Comment`s

 ### Post
 + `#id` Post's id